boaromayo/Ruinology/README.md

 Ruinology
 ==========
-This is a prototype attempt for [Ludum Dare 36][ld36].
+This is a game originally intended as an entry for [Ludum Dare 36][ld36].

 Lost in an ancient maze, get out before it collapses!

-I may not finish within the 72-hour jam and will continue to finish it on my own.

 Gameplay
 ---------